Swim (Caribou album)

-Swim is the fifth studio album by Canadian musician Dan Snaith, released under the moniker Caribou on April 20, 2010 by City Slang and Merge.
+Swim is the fifth studio album by Canadian musician Dan Snaith, released under the moniker Caribou on April 20, 2010, by City Slang and Merge.
 It is his third album credited under Caribou and deviated from the psychedelic pop of his recent work and toward dance music.
+The album straddles between more cerebral electronic music and more danceable electronic music.

 Swim continued the critical success set by Snaith and was critically acclaimed upon its release, later making several publications' year-end best album lists.
 It was recognized as one of "The 100 Best Albums of the Decade So Far" by Pitchfork in August 2014.

 Swim Remixes, a compilation of remixes from the album, was released in 2010 by Merge Records and features remixes by artists such as Junior Boys, Fuck Buttons, and Nite Jewel.

 Background

 Swim was, according to Snaith, "pretty much me getting up every day and wanting to work on music.
 Working constantly on it.
 Making loads and loads and loads of music and then just sifting through to find the bits that I like".
 Playing more DJ gigs, such as those at London's Plastic People, influenced the musician to embrace dance music and a greater range of frequencies in his music, which led to the formulation of Swim.
 Nevertheless, about 700 songs, some unfinished, did not make it onto the album.

 "Jamelia" features vocals by Luke Lalonde of Born Ruffians.